Minahil66/OmniCrypt/README.md

 </p>

-Freshman year Computer science students walk into a terminal with one goal — build something that doesn't embarrass them in front of their professor.
+Freshman year Computer science students walk into a terminal with one goal, build something that doesn't embarrass them in front of their professor.

 This is that project.